eskenazit/Crossplane-Mock/howto.md

 ```

-Now let us pause a second for talking about having several gateways on a K8s cluster.
+Let us pause for a second for talking about having several gateways on a K8s cluster.

 CRDs are global to the cluster, which means they are common to all instances.
-If we were to simply install two kgateways with the helm chart, we would end with the two gateways sharing the same API.
-In order to avoid this, we need to adrress this at the conf level with some manual  action rather than the helm level.
+Here we simply installed two kgateways with the helm chart, so the two gateways are sharing the same API.
+In order to avoid this, we would need to take some actions that are outside the scope of this PoC.

-In order to do so, we first copy the follwing wode and save it into a **gateways.yaml** file
+Back to the gateways installation, we need to copy the follwing wode and save it into a **gateways.yaml** file

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1